stemke/fl-vpc-apidoc/README.md

 3. Was the output of the VPC API operation being tested compatible with the specification and/or specification example output?
 (Yes/No)

     If "No": list each incompatibility.

-If there was no specification example, list a validexample here.
+4. If there was no specification example output (and there should be), list a valid response/return example that should be added to the spec output.

 Examples:
 * Property `foo` was not present in the response but was marked required in the specification (and included in the example)